 INSIDER TIP: On Thursday nights, they have a great trivia night that’s a lot of fun to uncork, unplug, and unwind!

 If you are up for more than a continental breakfast at the hotel, Shawn’s is a great spot to have a good Southern breakfast.
+They serve everything from eggs, grits, and toast to corned beef, liver pudding, and event pork brains.

 Address: 530 S Norwood St, Wallace, NC 28466